 Families must complete and submit the Admission Application online.
 We are requiring applications to be submitted online in keeping with Pingry's commitment to sustainability and the ease and reliability of this format.
 However, if you do not have access to a computer, please contact the appropriate Admission office.
 For families applying to our Short Hills Campus, email email@example.com.
 For families applying to our Basking Ridge Campus, email firstname.lastname@example.org.

-Please submit our online inquiry form and we will send you more information about upcoming admission events and our school.
+Please submit our online information request and we will send you more information about upcoming admission events and our school.
 Additionally, we hope you find this website helpful in learning more about Pingry.

 Yes, applicants must be 5 years old by September 1 in the year they will begin Kindergarten.